scalajp/2018.scalamatsuri.org/en/cfp/index.md

 - Travel grant for speakers with most votes (See [travel grant](/en/cfp/#Travel-grant))
 - We'll plan hangouts at bars after the conference if you're up for it

 We are looking for topics that you think Scala community or new learners of Scala would be interested.
-We have tree session length: 10 minutes, 40 minutes, and 90 minutes.
+We have three session length: 10 minutes, 40 minutes, and 90 minutes.
 Prepare an abstract of your talk (600 characters or less), and submit your proposal.

 We'll conduct a survey on which talks your fellow Matsuri would want to go to, and the organizers will decide the talks using the survey result and social impact as a reference.